Randolph Caldecott: Career

-He remained in London for seven years, spending most of them in lodgings at 46 Great Russell Street just opposite the British Museum, in the heart of Bloomsbury.
-While there he met and made friends (as he did very readily) with many artistic and literary people, among them Dante Gabriel Rossetti, George du Maurier (who was a fellow contributor to Punch), John Everett Millais, and Frederic Leighton.
-His friendship with Frederic (later Lord) Leighton led to a commission to design peacock capitals for four columns in the Arab room at Leighton's rather exotic home, Leighton House, in Kensington.
-(Walter Crane designed a tiled peacock frieze for the same room.)
+Caldecott remained in London for seven years, spending most of them in lodgings at 46 Great Russell Street just opposite the British Museum.
+He became friends with many artistic and literary people, including Dante Gabriel Rossetti, George du Maurier, John Everett Millais, and Frederic Leighton, who commissioned Caldecott to design peacock capitals for columns in his exotic Kensington home, Leighton House.